The City of Manchester hired Harvey to manage preconstruction and construction of a new municipal complex. The project included:

 - as well as a salt shed and fueling station

 The project was challenged by deteriorating buildings, hazardous soils and limited funding.
-Harvey worked with City representatives and design teams to control costs and implement value engineering savings.
-Harvey developed over $10 million in potential savings allowing the City to maximize their program while staying within funding limits.
-By prioritizing cost elements of the project the team deferred program until funding was available.
+Harvey worked with city representatives and design teams to control costs and implement value engineering savings.
+Harvey developed over $10 million in potential savings allowing the city of Manchester to maximize their program while staying within funding limits.
+By prioritizing the cost elements of the project, the team deferred the program until funding was available.